MaxStrange/Artie/docs/architecture/security.md

     * The Kubernetes control plane is secured using best practices.
     * All traffic in/out of the cluster must also be encrypted.
 * We use best practices (in release mode) for Docker environments and K3S deployment.
-* We do not allow SSH (in release mode) into any of the Yocto images.
+* We do not allow SSH (in release mode) into any of the Yocto images by default (after setup).
   In fact, the only ports that are open in the Yocto images are the ones required by Kubernetes Services that need to communicate off-board.